bpampel/zettel/content/population_dynamics_21-08-31.md

 ### misc
 - Sherman & Peskin (1986) [^sherman_1986] paper that does things surprisingly close to what we do: "create and destroy" some "elements" with certain probability (depending on the time step) at every time step and do a random walk in between.
 Does not keep the total population constant! (from Burkhard)
+- Anderson (1975) [^anderson_1975], presents an early method of solving a quantum mechanical diffusion problem by the simulation of "random movement of imaginary particles […] subject to a variable chance of multiplicating or disappearance"\
+  Interesting to read, already has the idea of running multiple particles with some random displacement and killing/duplicating them.
+Modifies the probabilities after each step to keep the total number of particles approximately fixed.

 Parallel Tempering / multiple walkers metadynamics